An Introduction to Crystal Red Shrimp

 Crystal Red Shrimp is amongst the most common breeds to be included in breeding aquariums.
 The Aquarists enjoy trying to generate the top grade of shrimps they can.

-With a view to have a little income, shrimps that are high-grade can be sold from your home.
+To have a little income, shrimps that are high-grade shrimps can be sold from your home.

 This species is very easy to breed.
 If your aquarium conditions are perfect, then the shrimps will start mating with small encouragement.

 It’s your main duty to monitor the water parameters and keep the aquarium clean.
-Not only do poor conditions of an aquarium adversely affect the shrimp’s health, but they’ll be less likely to mate too.
+Not only do poor conditions of an aquarium adversely affect the shrimp’s health, but they’ll also be less likely to mate.

 Ensure that you own a mix of male and female shrimps in the aquarium.
-Females have bigger scales on their abdomen and are slightly larger .
+Females have bigger scales on their abdomen and are slightly larger.
 Luckily, males won’t fight.
-So, if you have space in your tank then you can have lots of shrimps each sex in the aquarium.
+So, if you have space in your tank, then you can have lots of shrimps of each sex in the aquarium.

 While they are ready to mate, the female shrimps will release pheromones into the tank’s water, which will attract your male shrimps.

-The baby shrimps are able to look after themselves, however if you want to help them develop, specifically you can feed them some foods which are made for baby shrimps.
-Usually these come in the form of powder.
+The baby shrimps can look after themselves; however, if you want to help them develop, specifically, you can feed them some foods that are made for baby shrimps.
+Usually, these come in the form of powder.

 Before you can grade them, you’ll have to wait for the shrimp to get a bit bigger.
 Allows the patterns and colors to come through.